Lie Groupoids and Differentiable Stacks: Equivalences

-A Lie groupoid $G\toto M$ can be regarded as a presentation for an orbispace, which we will denote by $[M/G]$.
-In order to formalize this we use {\it weak equivalences}.
-Intuitively, a weak equivalence is a map of groupoids inducing isomorphisms between the underlying orbispaces.
+A Lie groupoid $G\toto M$ can be regarded as a presentation for a differentiable stack, which we will denote by $[M/G]$.
+In order to formalize this we use {\it Morita maps}.
+Intuitively, a Morita map is a map of groupoids inducing isomorphisms between the underlying stacks.

 Let $\phi:(G\toto M)\to (G'\toto M')$ be a map between Lie groupoids.
 Then $\phi$ is {\bf fully faithful} if it induces a good pullback of manifolds between the anchors,

 and $\phi$ is {\bf essentially surjective} if the following map of manifolds is a surjective submersion.